Elm Caden is a Shard of the Empress, an operative who works outside the military hierarchies and carries the authority of the Throne.

 With Modim Caden serving on the front lines during the Perseus conflict, Chia developed a drinking problem.
 When Modim did finally return, on rotation, Chia's reliance on alcohol made her irascible and she piled resentment upon him.
 A feedback loop began, until Chia was headed for full-blown alcoholism and Modim pledged not to return.
 He never did — he was killed during the Siege of Laeara.

 With her husband dead, and his second son Lau on the way, Chia descended into depression.
 It was not long before the Svelengarth estate had to be sold.
-By the time the teenaged Elm was leaving for the Imperial War College, Chia and her youngest child were in modest lodgings in the busiest district of Galloi.
+By the time the teenaged Elm was leaving for the Imperial War College, his mother and brother were residing in modest lodgings in the busiest district of Galloi.

 In parallel with all of this, Elm had already begun to struggle with his own emotions.
 He was subconsciously aware of much of the tension between his parents, as well as the conflict which resulted, and he experienced a wide range of emotional responses.
 Few of those emotions were ones he enjoyed.
 He taught himself at a young age to catch hold of the less pleasant thoughts and push them down into a void space he called the Emptiness, where he could tell himself they were trapped and harmless.